• omoikane 8 months ago

 A legal process that is digital literally means that you fill out an online form so they can send you the printed out paper form via snail mail and you have to redundantly fill that out again, saving overall exactly 0 seconds with the initial digital website.
 Not kidding.

-• Archelaos an hour ago
+• Archelaos 8 months ago

 Country credit rating #1